MESA VERDE NATIONAL PARK, CO

 2 hr.
 00 min.

-This strenuous 2-hour, 3-mile (4.8km) round-trip hike is along an unpaved, uneven trail that descends 100 ft (30 m), and includes steep drop-offs, switchbacks, and scrambling up and down boulders.
-Wear sturdy hiking shoes or boots, bring at least 1/2 gallon (1.8 liters) of water per person, and sun protection.
-This hike may not be appropriate for young children and for safety reasons this hike is not for children carried in backpacks.
+This strenuous 2-hour, 3-mile (4.8km) round-trip hike is along an unpaved, uneven trail that descends 100 feet (30m), and includes steep drop-offs, switchbacks, and scrambling up and down boulders.
+Wear sturdy hiking shoes or boots, bring at least 1/2 gallon (2 liters) of water per person, and sun protection.
+This hike may not be appropriate for young children.
 Each hiker must be able to scramble over boulders and navigate steep gravel trails unassisted.
-Please, do not bring any type of snack or food.
-Archaeological sites are vulnerable to damage caused by rodents attracted to crumbs and dropped snacks.
-Mug House Tour is available from May 27 to September 2 Wednesday, Friday and Sunday at 10:00am.
+Please, do not bring any food or snacks!
+Archeological sites are vulnerable to damage caused by rodents attracted to crumbs and dropped snacks.

 Know Before You Go

-Consider your physical health before joining a hike.
-Hiking is not recommended for those with heart or respiratory problems, or other physical difficulties.
+Consider your physical health before joining a hike, especially if you have heart or respiratory problems, or other physical difficulties.
 Elevations range between 7,000 and 7,500 feet (2134m and 2286m) above sea level.
-Weather conditions are quite variable.
-It's possible to begin your hike in full sun and end with a thunderstorm.
-Plan for all weather conditions.
-Bring a minimum of 1/2 gallon (1.8 liters) of water per person.
+You should plan for all weather possibilities because weather conditions are quite variable.
+It's possible to begin your hike in full sun and end with a thunderstorm or snowstorm.

 Note: Some Tours may be available only from the Tour Park on a first-come-first-served basis.
 Arrival dates earlier than the online-reservation-window may also be available at the Tour Park.